Is there finally a cure?

 living with the SCD instead of putting myself through

-unfamiliar stress or letting anyone gamble with my
+unfamiliar stress or letting anyone gamble

 life.
 For me, SCD was enough gambling; a pain free